-The Trac macros will need to be adapted, as the old-style wiki-macros are not supported anymore (due to the drop of ?ClearSilver and the HDF); they need to be converted to the new-style macros, see WikiMacros.
-When they are converted to the new style, they need to be placed into the plugins directory instead and not wiki-macros, which is no longer scanned for macros or plugins.
+The Trac macros will need to be adapted, as the old-style wiki-macros are not supported anymore due to the drop of ClearSilver and the HDF.
+They need to be converted to the new-style macros, see <a href="WikiMacroscopy: WikiMacroscopy: WikiMacroscopy: When they are converted to the new style, they need to be placed into the plugins directory instead and not wiki-macros, which is no longer scanned for macros or plugins.